beast557/flask-in-two-hour/README.md

 # flask-in-two-hour
-I made this app in 2 hour
+I made this app in 2 hours
 you can find database queries in dump folder

-I challenged myself so this is not perfect website.
+This is a challenged to myself so this is not perfect website.
 It not for any production use.